fastsitephp/fastsitephp/README.md

 ### Install using Composer (PHP Dependency/Package Manager) (~470 kb)

 The FastSitePHP Framework can also be installed using Composer.
 When installed from Composer only the core Framework files are included and not this full Repository with the Main Website.
 The size of downloaded files is small, so it’s quick to include with existing PHP projects or use to start new projects.
+FastSitePHP classes can be used with existing Symfony, Laravel, Zend or other PHP Frameworks when using Composer.

 ~~~
 composer require fastsitephp/fastsitephp